Chili Con Carne with Beef Chuck Recipe

 Step 2: Toast the dried chili pods

 Make sure to remove any stems and seeds from the chili peppers before you roast them.
-We used a combination of ancho, New Mexico, and Arbol peppers.
+The best chilis depend on your preference.
+We used a combination of ancho, New Mexico, and Arbol peppers, but you could also use cayenne peppers or other types of chilli.
 Be careful to make sure you don't burn the peppers.

 Step 3: Add roasted peppers and adobo chili to 4 cups of chicken stock

 Heat the chicken stock in a pot and then once warm add the chilies to rehydrate them.
 Once it's been brought to a simmer, take off heat and cover with a lid.
 Set aside for 5 minutes.

 If you're using Souper Cubes® of home-made chicken stock from the freezer, make sure to defrost the stock in the pot first.